12 Best Golf Rangefinders – 2025 Reviews & Buying Guide

 Of course, your budget is very important when shopping for a golf rangefinder.

-With that said, some rangefinders are cheap for a reason: they may be less accurate, have a cheap construction, have poorer optics, lack flag pulses, have less range or magnification, or something similar.
+With that said, some rangefinders are cheap for a reason: they may be less accurate, have a cheap construction, have poorer optics, lack flag pulses, have less range or magnification, and so on.

 In this guide, we’ve tried to include quality rangefinders over a range of budgets that golfers might have.